 Wood Waste as a Resource

-The wood packaging industry in North America has one of the highest rates of recycling exceeding other forms of industrial and consumer packaging such as aluminum, paper and plastic.
-Wood packaging and pallets at the end of life are re-processed and the resulting wood fiber is re-used in such products as landscape mulch, animal bedding, soil enhancements, and wood particle board or used in bioenergy.
+The wood packaging industry in North America has one of the highest rates of recycling exceeding other forms of industrial and consumer packaging such as aluminum, paper, and plastic.
+Wood packaging and pallets at the end of their life cycle are re-processed and the resulting wood fiber is re-used in such products as landscape mulch, animal bedding, soil enhancements, and wood particle board or used in bioenergy and biomass applications.

 Industrial and consumer packaging handled by municipalities include such materials as plastics, steel and aluminum cans, glass containers and cardboard containers.
 Wood pallets and packaging are extensively reused many times over and recycled at end of life.
 Wood packaging is regarded as an insignificant waste issue due to the success of the reuse and recycling programs in place.2